-Don starts his teachings by saying in his traditional language of Nehiyawewin, December is referred to as Pawacakinasisi- Pisim, which means Frost-Exploding Trees, Moon and Blizzard Moon.
+“December is referred to as Pawacakinasisi- Pisim, which means Frost-Exploding Trees, Moon and Blizzard Moon,” he begins.
 In his territory, trees would explode from being covered in brittle frost, ice and snow.

-When Don was a child, much storytelling was shared by community members and Elders about the first visitors who arrived on this land.
-Indigenous people were confused as to why these people from far-off lands would have two big feasts within one month (Christmas and New Year’s Day).
+When he was a child, much storytelling was shared by community members and Elders about when the visitors (Europeans) first came.
+“Indigenous people were confused as to why these people from far-off lands would have two big feasts within one month,” Christmas and New Year’s Day.

-The Cree named New Year’s Eve and Day, Ocehtokisikaw, (Kissing Day) as they were in wonderment of everyone going out of their way to kiss each other more than usual.
+“The Cree named New Year’s Ocehtokisikaw, (Kissing Day) as they were in wonderment of everyone going out of their way to kiss each other more than usual,” he chuckles.

-With the winter solstice approaching on December 21, the ground is covered in snow to let the earth have a break.
-This is a sign that we also need to slow things down and take a rest.
+He explains how the Medicine Wheel teachings guide our steps, in rhythm with the season.
+“With the winter solstice approaching on December 21, the ground is covered in snow to let the earth have a break.
+This is a sign that we also need to slow things down and take a rest.”
+He explains, with the Medicine Wheel every season has a different type of wellness at the core of traditional teachings.
+Winter focuses on mental health.

 Grandpa Don reminds us to pace ourselves at this busy time and to focus on balance and caring for our mental health.
 Self-care, he reminds, includes being gentle with ourselves, along with taking care and looking out for each other.